I’ve Been Sued. Will my Insurance Cover it?

 Most homeowners insurance policies contain several different types of coverage, including damage to your house, personal property, and personal liability.
 The standard policy limit for personal liability coverage is $100,000.
 This covers your legal expenses as well as damages and medical expenses to the affected party if you’re ever sued and found responsible for damages.

 If the damages or judgment against you exceed the limits of your policy, you will be responsible for the remaining amount.
 Some lawsuits, especially those involving serious injuries, can be extremely expensive.
-For additional protection, you could increase your policy limits or purchase umbrella coverage, which is optional coverage that kicks in if a lawsuit extends beyond your policy limits.
+For additional protection, you could increase your policy limits or purchase umbrella policies, which is optional coverage that kicks in if insurance claims extend beyond your policy limits.

 All insurance policies are different, so read the fine print or contact your insurance agent to find out exactly what your policy covers.
 As a general rule, however, most policies cover lawsuits and expenses resulting from a number of situations, including:

 • Dog Bites — Over one-third of all homeowners insurance liability claims were the result of dog bites, with a $27,862 average settlement.
 If your dog bites a guest on your property or breaks loose and bites another person or pet, most policies will cover damages.
 Keep in mind many insurance companies ask about certain dog breeds or history of dog bites before they issue a policy.
 If you’re not honest about this up front, it could cost you later on.